Pix13/proxmox-backup-client/README.md

 ### Binary package

-The RPM packages for RHEL 8 and RHEL 9 are available as assets of release [2.4.1](https://github.com/tomgem/proxmox-backup-client/releases/tag/2.4.1).
+The RPM packages for RHEL 7 is available somewhere in this repo

 ### Install the binary package